jtolj/simple-blade-heroicons/README.md

 <x-heroicon::s-exclamation>
 ```

-All attributes are passed down to the SVG tag.
+All attributes are passed through to the SVG tag.

 For example: